Ichthyosis (overview) Q80.-

 This section has been translated automatically.

-• Ichthyoses affect the entire integument
+• Ichthyoses (affecting the entire integument)

-Ichthyoses can be further divided into:
+Ichthyoses can also be divided into:

 • and

-• non-syndromal ichthyoses (only the integument is affected).
+• non-syndromal ichthyoses (only the integument is affected)

 Classification